peejaywk/PremierFootball/assets/documentation/testing.md

 **Test Result: PASS**

 All nav bars are working and link to the correct pages.
 Tested using Chrome, Firefox, Opera and Edge on a Windows machine.
 Also tested on a
-Samsung Galaxy S8 with Chrome and an Appple iPhone 11 with Safari.
+Samsung Galaxy S8 with Chrome and an Apple iPhone 11 with Safari.

 Test-006
 Footer Links - Test all links are working in the footer.